 Second, the overround varies between bookmakers and events, so to improve your chances in beating the overround you have to work with the smallest overround possible.
 And to achieve that, you will need to place your bet with the best odds (referred to as Odds Shopping).
 Most of the cases this will be a sharp bookmaker like Pinnacle (a must have whether you are arbing or value betting), but not always.
 For example you can check the bookmakers that Steve from Daily25 is using – more then half the volume is placed in Pinnacle, but the rest is split among various different bookmakers.
 This looks a bit tiresome, but it is a necessity when shopping for the best odds around.

 The issue of securing the highest odds is getting smaller in time, especially in recent years.
-I plan to post an article with a historical overround analysis I have made some time ago that clearly shows the global reduction of the overround ever since the online bookmakers were introduced.
+You can read my historical overround analysis that clearly shows the global reduction of the overround ever since the online bookmakers were introduced.
 The more seasoned bettors around here won’t need that article, as you’d know that from experience.

 Finding an edge

-Which brings us back to beating the market in estimating the true probabilities, which is really the main challenge.
+Once you have done your homework and know how to pick the best odds on the market for every selection, you need to find an edge.
+Only by identifying undervalued selections on the market can you make a profit betting in the long term.
 This is where your knowledge in statistics, mathematics, and above all in football, the sport we all love so much, comes into play.
-This is also where it gets interesting – shopping for odds is a mentally demanding task with a lot of administrative work involved.
+This is also where it gets interesting – shopping for odds is a necessary, but tedious task, with a lot of administrative work involved.
 Taking a side in a game on the other hand is fun and we all like to do it from time to time, regardless whether money is being involved or not.